SibUGA/SibUG_Website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 This initiative was born with the objective of being the official node of the country in the Global Biodiversity Information Infrastructure (GBIF).
-Its main purpose is to provide open access to information about the country's biological diversity and facilitates the online publication of biodiversity data and information, and promotes its use by a wide variety of audiences.
+Its main purpose is to provide open access to information about the country's biological diversity and facilitates the online publication of biodiversity data and information, and promotes its use by a wide variety of audiences.ttttttttttttt
 {style="text-align: justify;"}